 Are you a family member, friend or supporter of a person with intellectual disability?
 Our health fact sheets can help.

 Learn how to navigate health services for people with intellectual disability.
 We have fact sheets covering 30 topics.
-Browse each topic below, or download a file containing all fact sheets combined.
+Browse each topic on this page, or download a file containing all fact sheets combined.

 We are working to improve health outcomes for people with intellectual disability.
 Check out our work at our health issue page.

 Diagnosis and assessment is the process of working out the nature and cause of a disability and providing advice about the person’s needs and available services.

 Children and adolescents with intellectual disability can have the same health problems as anyone else.
 They often have more health problems.

 It is really important to have regular health checks and watch out for signs of health problems.

 Children – what kinds of health services are there?